dddice/status/content/issues/2023-02-15-database-outage.md

 ## Solution

-This incident was raised with PlanetScale's support team who immediately began ivestigation.
+This incident was raised with PlanetScale's support team who immediately began investigation.
 The investigation took about 1-hour 15-minutes before resolution.

 ## Timeline